abzaidi/studyMate/README.md

 - Enable Google Vision API in Google Cloud Console and generate the JSON API key file using a service account and place that file in the root directory of the project.

+- Create a new bucket in google cloud storage with the name "save-notes-to-cloud" and make it public.

 - Add the necessary environment variables, such as TOGETHER_API_KEY and GOOGLE_APPLICATION_CREDENTIALS.

 ```bash